Gathering information for market research is a daunting task. Focus groups, surveys, interviews… Those things take a lot of time, money, and effort.

 For example, the focus shifted from makeup to skincare when the pandemic started.
 Brands who discovered that shift early on were able to adjust their offer and provide their customers with what they needed at the moment.

 That ranged from switching their products to skincare to creating content that provided tips & tricks and other helpful information to their customers.

 By monitoring current and upcoming trends, you can gain a competitive advantage because you’ll make data-driven decisions and be the first to provide customers with what they need.

 To sum up

-Media monitoring can significantly lower the time and manual effort you would usually invest in the market research.
+Media monitoring can significantly lower the time and manual effort you would usually invest in market research.
 Not to mention the financial aspect.

-Furthermore, media monitoring tools should be a part of your data collecting process because of all the valuable information you can get from it fast.
+Furthermore, media monitoring tools should be a part of your data collecting process because of all the valuable information you can get from them fast.
 The best part is that you won’t have to sort collected data or create reports by yourself, the tool will do all the work for you.

 If you want to start media monitoring, sign up for a free 7-day trial!